dotnet/roslyn/docs/compilers/Rule Set Format.md

 </PropertyGroup>
 ```

-Note that because the rule set is specific via a *property* rather than an *item*, IDEs like Visual Studio will not show the rule set as a file in your project by default.
+Note that because the rule set is specified via a *property* rather than an *item*, IDEs like Visual Studio will not show the rule set as a file in your project by default.
 For this reason it is common to explicitly include the file as an item as well:
 ``` XML
 <ItemGroup>
   <None Include="ProjectRules.ruleset" />